jondlm/busseur/README.md

-  -s, --stop <n>             filter to a specic TriMet stop id (required) -r, --route [n]            filter to a specific set of routes (repeatable) -n, --nickname [nickname]  a custom nickname for the location -t, --threshold [minutes]  number of minutes for the notification threshold (0 >= t >= 30) --disable-notifications    turn off notifications
+  -s, --stop <n>             filter to a specic TriMet stop id (required) -r, --route [n]            filter to a specific set of routes (repeatable) -n, --nickname [nickname]  a custom nickname for the location

 ```